V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 ### Solution

-First we need to find the 4th fake flag.
+First we need to locate the 4th fake flag.
 And as we remember, we found it at the end of ```/app/login_routes.py``` at the challenge 2.

 ```js
     # generate JWT